XavierJiezou/ChatGPT-Handwritten-Digit-Recognition/README.md

 ```

 This will create a web page in the localhost `http://127.0.0.1:5000/`.
 Open the web page to use the web application.

-## Notes

-All the contents including the code are written by ChatGPT.